 You may need to pay some fees to get the house working again, such as reconnecting the water supply, cleaning out the septic tank, etc.

 Other fees which may surprise you include valuation fees (usually based on the value of the completed property) and, with some of the renovation mortgages, there may be a fee to pay before the release of each stage payment.

 Simply put, taking on an old property means dealing with the unknown.
 Which means unknown expenses, too.

 24. You Don’t Always Need Planning Permission

-You might not need planning.
-A significant number of renovation and extension projects won’t need planning approval at all.
+A significant number of renovation and extension projects do not need planning permission.
 These include internal improvements that don’t affect the external look of the building and small extensions.
-These will be classed as Permitted Development, and you can find out exactly what type of project you can carry out at planningportal.gov.uk.
+These will be classed as Permitted Development or PD rights.

 Get the latest news, expert advice and product inspiration straight to your inbox.